SciRuby/daru-view/README.md

 Now go to the http://localhost:4567/nyaplot to see the Nyaplot examples or http://localhost:4567/highcharts to see the Highcharts examples.

+## Update to latest js library.
+Additional command line

+  To update to the current highcharts.js directly from http://code.highcharts.com/",  you can always run

+    rake highcharts:update

+  And it will be copied to your adapters/js/highcharts_js directory.

+  Similarly for other libraries.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.